Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Change to license file locations

- will no longer attempt to load the license file from the `appSettings` section of an app.config or web.config file, in order to create better alignment between .NET Framework 4.x and .NET Core.
+ NServiceBus version 8 will no longer attempt to load the license file from the `appSettings` section of an app.config or web.config file, in order to create better alignment between .NET Framework 4.x and .NET Core.

-In NServiceBus version 6 and below, the license path could be loaded from the `NServiceBus/LicensePath` app setting, or the license text itself could be loaded from the `NServiceBus/License` app setting.
+In NServiceBus version 7 and below, the license path could be loaded from the `NServiceBus/LicensePath` app setting, or the license text itself could be loaded from the `NServiceBus/License` app setting.

 Starting in NServiceBus version 8, one of the [other methods of providing a license](/nservicebus/licensing/?version=core_8) must be used.